Shürhozelie Liezietsu: Political career

 He entered politics in 1969 and was one of the founding members of Nagaland's first regional party United Democratic Front (UDF) and later Naga National Democratic Party (NNDP).
 In 2002 his role was crucial in the formation of Nagaland's People Front (NPF).
 In 2003 he was elected to the Nagaland Legislative Assembly as the Naga People's Front candidate in the constituency Northern Angami-I (ST).
 After the election, he was appointed Minister for Urban Development.

 He retained his constituency in the 2008 election, and was then appointed Minister for Urban Development for a second time with the additional portfolio of Higher and Technical Education.

 He voluntarily did not contest the 2013 State Assembly election and remained as Chairman of the Democratic Alliance of Nagaland with cabinet status and allowed his son Khriehu Liezietsu to successfully contest the election.
 Khriehu Liezietsu was later inducted as the chief minister's Advisor for Youth Resources and Sports and Music Task Force.

 He is also one of the founding members of the first regional party in Nagaland (UDF, later NDP and presently Naga People's Front).
 He has been Member of Legislative Assembly (MLA) eight times and held several important portfolios in a political career spanning nearly five decades.
 On 22 February 2017 he was sworn in as 17th Chief Minister of Nagaland.
-He is one of the most decorated educationists in Angami language literature and has authored more than 40 books on poetry, novels, history, drama, translations and several of his books are part of syllabus in Nagaland University.
+He is one of the most decorated educationists in Angami language literature and has authored more than 40 books on poetry, novels, history, drama, translations and several of his books are part of the syllabus at Nagaland University.